ankane/strong_migrations/README.md

 ALTER ROLE myuser SET lock_timeout = '10s';
 ```

+There’s also [a gem](https://github.com/gocardless/activerecord-safer_migrations) you can use for this.

 ## Credits

 Thanks to Bob Remeika and David Waller for the [original code](https://github.com/foobarfighter/safe-migrations).